How can I integrate with EasyRoutes?

 Learn how EasyRoutes for Shopify provides full native integration with your Shopify store and how we work with your orders and apps here.

-• Use our Routes API to add stops into EasyRoutes for route planning, and access route and stop data
+• Use our Routes API to add stops into EasyRoutes for route planning, and access route and stop data.

-Additionally, our APIs are designed to work seamlessly with Zapier, allowing you to:
+Our APIs are designed to work seamlessly with Zapier, allowing you to:

 Sync metadata or attributes back into a Shopify order

 EasyRoutes creates and updates Shopify order fulfillments, and this also triggers Shopify or EasyRoutes notifications based on your store and app settings.
 In general, when a route stop has a status update, we attempt to create FulfillmentEvents on the order fulfillment that's related to the route with the appropriate status.
+Learn more about how EasyRoutes notifications work here.

 These events generally map to the "Delivery Status" filter in your Shopify admin for Shopify orders on the Orders page:

-Relevant API documentation to review:
+Relevant Shopify API documentation to review:

 • FulfillmentEvent - see the status field on the FulfillmentEvent resource — for example, on out for delivery updates, we create this object on a fulfillment with status set to out_for_delivery